Ginger Snaps Baking Affairs

 Red velvet cake batter in a large bowl.

-Step 6: Make the frosting.
-Beat the cream cheese and butter on high speed until smooth.
-Add the powdered sugar and vanilla extract and mix until combined.
+Step 6: Add the powdered sugar and vanilla extract and mix on low speed until combined.

-Then beat on high speed for another 1-2 minutes until smooth and creamy.
+Increase the speed to high and beat for an additional 1-2 minutes until smooth and creamy.

 One layer cake decorated with frosting and sprinkles.